 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Inclusion and engagement

-Students are advised that any adjustments to assessment need to be applied for in advance of the due date via email, in line with the late submission & extension policy for this unit.
+Students are advised that any adjustments to the assessment need to be applied for in advance of the due date via email, in line with the late submission & extension policy for this unit.
 This includes any students with a RAP.

 Regular tutorial participation is extremely important to do well in this unit.
 It is possible many crucial elements of large assessments are completed in class and not participating in them might result in unnecessary hardship.
 In short, all assessments are intrinsically connected with tutorial activities.
-If a student is unable to make it to a class, as common courtesy they should let their tutor know via email, and organise with a classmate to catch up on the content missed.
+If a student is unable to make it to a class they should organise with a classmate to catch up on the content missed.
 The students are also expected to check their UC student email and Canvas site for the unit daily for any updates or announcements.
-It is expected that, as a design student, you carry a sketch book and markers/pencils for all tutorial activities.

 Required IT skills

 Knowledge of the Adobe Creative Suite